 - Goodwin v.
-Ingersoll-Rand Company – Obtained a defense verdict after a six-day jury trial in a wrongful death case where the decedent was riding on the defendant’s golf car and fell, sustaining fatal injuries.
-Decedent’s spouse and children claimed that our client failed to provide adequate warnings regarding the use of the car and defectively designed the braking system.
-Plaintiffs’ expert was Reuben Vollmer, a well-known expert witness on vehicle accidents who has testified in a number of golf car cases.
+Ingersoll-Rand Company, et al. – Obtained a defense verdict in a wrongful death case after a six-day jury trial.
+Decedent was riding on the defendant’s golf cart and fell, sustaining fatal injuries.
+Decedent’s spouse and children claimed that our client failed to provide adequate warnings regarding the use of the cart and defectively designed the braking system.
+Plaintiffs’ expert was Reuben Vollmer, a well-known expert witness on vehicle accidents who has testified in a number of golf cart cases.

 - Graham v.
-Club Car – Secured a defense verdict in favor of a utility vehicle manufacturer in a personal injury and strict products liability case.
+Club Car – Defense verdict awarded by jury in favor of client golf cart manufacturer in personal injury and strict products liability case.

 - Sarkisyants v.
 Various Defendants – Motion for summary judgment granted in favor of a medical product distributor in personal injury product liability action.